Memorix101/OpenC1/README.md

  #### Known Issues
 * BasiscEffect2.fx is currently broken and needs to be ported to MonoGame as well!
 * Cannot get in-game (where the 3D stuff happens)😕
-  * The parses seem to misbehave ... not sure ... 🧐
+  * The parsers seem to misbehave ... not sure ... 🧐

 #### Thanks to:
   Stainless Software (the original developers - of course!),